fcoba/Galaxy_Image_Classification/README.md

 24000/24000 [==============================] - 107s 4ms/step - loss: 0.4483 - acc: 0.8303 - val_loss: 0.5667 - val_acc: 0.7848

 Given an input image, we can print out some of the hidden layers from the activation of the first layer.
 The model is creating different filters and applies them to the input image to create different activation features as shown in the snapshot below.

+Convolutional Neural Networks use filters to extract features.
+CNN's are one of the interpretable neural networks even though they are commonly regarded as a black box.

 ![CNN Hidden Layers](figures/hidden_layers_cnn.png 'Hidden Layers CNN')